grafana/loki/docs/sources/installation/tanka.md

 jb install github.com/grafana/loki/production/ksonnet/promtail@main
 ```

-Next, replace the contents of `environments/loki/main.jsonnet` with the YAML below, making sure to replace or modify the following:
+Revise the YAML contents of `environments/loki/main.jsonnet`, updating these variables:

-1. Update the `username`, `password`, and the relevant `htpasswd` contents
+- Update the `username`, `password`, and the relevant `htpasswd` variable values.
-1. Update the s3 or gcs variables and `boltdb_shipper_shared_store` variable based on your choice of object storage backend.
-See here for the full [storage_config](https://grafana.com/docs/loki/latest/configuration/#storage_config).
+- Update the S3  or GCS variable values.
+Update the `boltdb_shipper_shared_store` variable value to reflect your choice of object storage backend.
+See [storage_config](https://grafana.com/docs/loki/latest/configuration/#storage_config) for configuration details.
-1. Remove the object storage variables that are not relevant for your setup (e.g., remove the s3 variables if you're using gcs)
+- Remove from the configuration the S3 or GCS object storage variables that are not part of your setup.
-1. Update the `container_root_path` value so it reflects your own data root for the Docker Daemon.
-Run `docker info | grep "Root Dir"` to get the root path.
+- Update the Promtail configuration `container_root_path` variable's value to reflect your root path for the Docker daemon.
+Run `docker info | grep "Root Dir"` to acquire your root path.
-1. Update the `schema_config` section so that `object-store` has your choice of object storage backend (e.g., s3, gcs)
+- Update the Loki `schema_config` section so that the `object_store` value reflects your object storage backend.
-1. Update the `from` value in the schema config.
-The `from` date represents the first day from which the schema config is valid.
-For new Loki installs, we suggest setting `from` to 14 days before today's date (e.g. if today is Jan 15 2021, set `from` to Jan 1 2021).
-This recommendation is based on the fact that Loki will by default accept log lines from up to 14 days in the past (controlled by the value of the "reject_old_samples_max_age" knob).
+- Update the `from` value in the Loki `schema_config` section to no more than 14 days prior to the current date.
+The `from` date represents the first day for which the `schema_config` section is valid.
+For example, if today is `2021-01-15`, set `from` to 2021-01-01.
+This recommendation is based on Loki's default acceptance of log lines up to 14 days in the past.
+The `reject_old_samples_max_age` configuration variable controls the acceptance range.

 ```jsonnet
 local gateway = import 'loki/gateway.libsonnet';